-Being so closely involved with your partner, often means that one can naturally lose perspective and struggle to evaluate relationship adequately.
-This may result in abusive, neglectful, unhappy or otherwise unhealthy unions.
-If you noticed that on most of the days you feel unhappy or unsatisfied with your relationship, this might be a sign that it needs to be looked at with the help of the third, neutral party, such is your psychotherapist.
-Feeling unhappy in a relationship does not necessary mean that you made a wrong choice or should end the union.
+Being so closely involved with your partner, often means that one can naturally lose perspective and struggle to evaluate relationships adequately.
+This may result in abusive, neglectful, unhappy, or otherwise unhealthy unions.
+If you noticed that on most of the days you feel unhappy or unsatisfied with your relationship, this might be a sign that it needs to be looked at with the help of the third, neutral party, such as your psychotherapist.
+Feeling unhappy in a relationship does not necessarily mean that you made a wrong choice or should end the union.
 Most often this means that there might be unrealistic expectations or lack of skills necessary to nurture love.
 It is not enough to love someone, we must act in loving ways.
 It may happen that our own baggage prevents us from feeling or acting in loving ways.

 Your psychotherapist will help you establish what skills you may need in order to continue building intimacy with your partner.
-With the help of cognitive behavioural therapy, you will learn the skills necessary for improving your communication, resolving conflicts, controlling emotions or acting assertively.
+With the help of cognitive behavioural therapy, you will learn the skills necessary for improving your communication, resolving conflicts, controlling emotions, or acting assertively.

 Relationship therapy is an effective way to put these skills into practice by inviting your partner to attend a session.
-Your psychotherapist will help you both to practice a variety of skills acquired in your therapy, slowing you down, pausing and inviting you to pay attention to your patterns of communication.
-You may ask any questions about relationship you may have and benefit from psychoeducation offered.
+Your psychotherapist will help you both to practice a variety of skills acquired in your therapy, slowing you down, pausing, and inviting you to pay attention to your patterns of communication.
+You may ask any questions about the relationship you may have and benefit from psychoeducation offered.

-Any form of therapy will benefit not only those in a relationship, but also those who want to find love or struggle in finding it.
-You may discover that there are certain beliefs, actions or patterns that contribute to difficulty in achieving your goal.
+Any form of therapy will benefit not only those in a relationship but also those who want to find love or struggle in finding it.
+You may discover that there are certain beliefs, actions, or patterns that contribute to difficulty in achieving your goal.